Communities

 General comments

-Monica Cellio‭ wrote about 4 years ago
+Monica Cellio‭ wrote over 4 years ago

 Unless he was writing it for posterity, sort of like how one might wrote a post-dated letter.
 (That said, there's an opinion that Joshua wrote that part because how could he describe his own death and the events after?)

-Technically Natural‭ wrote about 4 years ago
+Technically Natural‭ wrote over 4 years ago

 Certainly possible.
 I updated my answer to explain why I think this is unlikely.
 Writing this way makes the interpretation unclear, so I would think it would have been written differently if it was written before his death.